piazzai/uvaletter/README.md

 ## Installation

-The package is not yet hosted on CTAN.
+The package is not hosted on CTAN.
 To install it, place the files `uvaletter.sty` and `logo.jpg` in the directory of your TeX document.
 Then, just write `\usepackage{uvaletter}` in the document preamble, as shown above.

 ## Usage